aleen42/PersonalWiki/Programming/JavaScript/Framework/react/mountain/mountain.md

 - `mountainNum`: the number referred to lines of mountains
 - `bottomPadding`: a pixel value for pointing out the height of the reserved area given for you to load contents of your footer

+When it comes to changing the amplitude of movement, you can pass a new pixel value to the property `moveMax` in the component `MouseMove`